Maximally stretched laminations on geometrically finite hyperbolic manifolds

 for all $\boldsymbol\gamma=(\gamma_1,\gamma_2)\in\Gamma$. \end{theorem}

 The point of Theorem~\ref{thm:sharp} is that if $\Gamma$ acts properly discontinuously on~$G$, then the set $\mu_{\bullet}(\Gamma)$ ``drifts away from the diagonal at infinity'' \emph{linearly}; in other words, $\Gamma$ is \emph{sharp} in the sense of \cite[Def.\,4.2]{kk12}.
 In particular, Theorem~\ref{thm:sharp} corroborates the conjecture \cite[Conj.\,4.10]{kk12} that any discrete group acting properly discontinuously \emph{and cocompactly} on a reductive homogeneous space should be sharp.
-Sharpness has analytic consequences on the discrete spectrum of the (pseudo-Riemannian) Laplacian for the natural pseudo-Riemannian structure of signature $(n,n(n-1)/2)$ on the quotients of~$G$: see \cite{kk12}.
+Sharpness has analytic consequences on the discrete spectrum of the (nonelliptic) Laplacian defined by the natural pseudo-Riemannian structure of signature $(n,n(n-1)/2)$ on the quotients of~$G$: see~\cite{kk12}.